Written in Summer of 2016

 The conversation quickly turned to politics.
 Naturally, he wanted to know what I thought of the Obama presidency.

 “Well, it’s weird for me.
 My dad wanted him to be the first Black president.
-So many Black people in my family and around me wanted that.
+So many Black people I knew wanted that.
 But I know that he sucks.
 I just want him to be out of office, I want to see how his post-presidential life will turn out.
 Like, will he come back to Hyde Park?”

 “I understand that,” K offered.
 “I notice that sort of response by Black activists, especially progressives.
 In that his policies have just been so damaging to Black people, and that he has done nothing for them.”